The role of exchangeability in causal inference: Introduction

-The interpretation of \eqref{eq:deFpartial} is that within each treatment/covariate stratum the outcomes are conditionally independent and distributed as $Y_i \mid (Z_i = z, X_i = x; \theta_{xz}) \sim \textrm{Bernoulli}(\theta_{xz})$, while $Q$ is the prior belief distribution on the long run stratum-specific relative frequencies.
-Another interpretation is that the stratum-specific event counts are sufficient statistics, with binomial likelihoods.
-Generalizations beyond the Bernoulli/binomial/multinomial models may be obtained through the \emph{unrestricted exchangeability} property \citep[Definition 4.14]{bernardo:1994}, which can be used to model covariate effects or hierarchical data structures.
-While the representations such as \eqref{eq:deFpartial} enable statistical inferences on the unobservable characteristics of the infinite sequences based on observable finite sequences, further assumptions are needed for causal interpretations.
-We will argue that this requires certain kind of between-group exhangeability in addition to the within-group property stated in \eqref{eq:deFpartialex}.
+The interpretation of \eqref{eq:deFpartial} is that within each treatment/covariate stratum the outcomes are conditionally independent and distributed as $Y_i \mid (Z_i = z, X_i = x; \phi_{zx}) \sim \textrm{Bernoulli}(\phi_{zx})$, and $Q$, which is a multivariate cumulative distribution function, is the prior belief distribution on the long-run, stratum-specific relative frequencies.
+Another interpretation is that the stratum-specific event counts are sufficient statistics with binomial distributions.
+The model specification would be completed by the specification of $Q$; a full discussion of the prior specification is beyond our scope here, but we note two special cases.
+Assuming $\phi_{00} = \ldots = \phi_{mp}$ would imply the exchangeability of the entire sequence (no difference between the groups), whereas assuming the group-specific parameters $\phi_{zx}$s themselves to be exchangeable would imply a hierarchical form for the representation (see for example Section 4.6.5 of \citealp{bernardo:1994}).
+We note that the latter property is different from the between-group exchangeability that we introduce in Section \ref{section:nounmeasuredconfounders} for causal considerations.

+While representations such as \eqref{eq:deFpartial} enable statistical inferences on the unobservable characteristics of the infinite sequences based on observable finite sequences, further assumptions are needed for causal interpretations.
+Consider for example the case of $m=1$, with $Z_1 = 1$ and $Z_1 = 0$ representing the intervention and control groups, respectively.
+Here, the covariate stratum-specific risk differences $\phi_{1x} - \phi_{0x}$ or risk ratios $\phi_{1x}/\phi_{0x}$, or their marginal counterparts based on standardized risks $\sum_x \phi_{zx} P(X_i = x)$, would not be causal contrasts without further assumptions on the treatment assignment mechanism.
+We will argue that ruling out unmeasured confounding requires a specific kind of between-group exchangeability in addition to the within-group property stated in \eqref{eq:deFpartialex}.